+Rapporteur’s summary: Majority of companies (13/14) disagreed the broadcast delay optimization aspect as R17 scope

+Proposal 6: Disagree the broadcast delay optimization aspect as Rel-17 scope.

 Q4-2: If your answer to Question 4-1 was "Yes", please provide your views: e.g. performance evaluation of the solutions above, or specifying the solutions above in detail.